StDensity/Mulearn-Test-Bot/README.md

 4. Run main.py

 ## Note
-I'm using database from https://www.phpmyadmin.co/.
+The project is using database from https://www.phpmyadmin.co/.
 It provide one database with 5 MB storage for free.